NityaArya30/Sticky-Notes/README.md

 - Security: Protect sensitive information with optional password protection for selected notes.
 - Responsive Design: Enjoy a consistent user experience on desktops, tablets, and mobile devices.

-This project is designed to enhance your note-taking experience, providing a reliable and accessible platform for managing your thoughts, ideas, and important information.
+This project is designed to enhance your note-making experience, providing a reliable and accessible platform for managing your thoughts, ideas, and important information.

 ## Links to the Demo Project Respectively:
 https://nityaarya30.github.io/Sticky-Notes/